 NF: I also understand that you are performing in Paris in two key venues in mid Oct.- Sounds interesting, tell us about it.

-OO: Yes, I am so pleased to confirm that my fabulous band and I will return to Paris for the 1st time in few years to perform 2 two nights at the prestigious Club Etoile.
+OO: Yes, I am so pleased to confirm that my fabulous band and I will return to Paris for the first time in a few years to perform two nights at the prestigious Club Etoile.
 Over it’s long history, the club has hosted such musical luminaries as Cab Calloway and Lionel Hampton.
 It’s always a thrill to be a part of such a story and leave one’s mark on such a venue.

 NF: Now you’re a seasoned performing artist on large international stages, yet you also have played many more intimate jazz club venues.
 How do you adapt your performances to suit each setting?